HEMOPHILIA DISABILITY BENEFITS

 If your hemophilia is so severe that you cannot work, then you should file for SSDI benefits.
 The amount of money you receive will depend upon the amount of money you have earned during your working years.
 You can apply for SSD benefit online at the Social Security’s website.
 Or, you can contact us and we will help you file your application for hemophilia benefits.

-CONTACT CANNON DISABILITY TODAY FOR HELP WITH YOUR HEMOPHILIA CASE
+CONTACT US TODAY FOR HELP WITH YOUR HEMOPHILIA CASE

 Our legal team wants to help you.
 We offer a free review of your case.
 What that means is that you can call us and explain your situation.
 At that point, we will look at the merits of your case for free and let you know if you have a chance to win benefits.
 We do not charge for our review of your case.

 In the past 30 years, we have won millions of dollars in ongoing and past due due benefits for our clients.
 If you want to win benefits for hemophilia, then you need to hire an attorney with the experience to win your case.
-Also, you need a lawyer to prove to the SSA that you deserve SSD benefits under their rules.
+Also, you need a lawyer to prove to the SSA that you deserve SSDI and SSI benefits under their rules.

-If you want to learn more about Cannon Disability then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can help you with your Medicare plan.
+If you want to learn more about the lawyers and staff at our firm, then read our About Us page.
+For instance, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSD cases.
 Dianna Cannon has been helping clients win benefits for thirty years.
 Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.
 We are experts.
 Our legal team has the experience you need to win your benefits for hemophilia.
 Contact us today.